 Does Shilajit have Negative Effects?

 As mentioned in this article and other articles published here, you need to seek specialist advice from a suitably qualified professional before you make any changes to your diet or regimen.

 Consuming unpurified Shilajit has the potential to result in detrimental health impacts.
-The potential presence of toxins and heavy metals along with free radicals are understood to have an intoxication effect.
+The potential presence of toxins and heavy metals along with free radicals is understood to have an intoxication effect.

-Some forms of Shilajit can be of a very low quality and contain high concentrations of heavy metals.
-Proper processing and analysis of the final product is necessary to ensure that it is safe.
+Some forms of Shilajit can be of very low quality and contain high concentrations of heavy metals.
+Proper processing and analysis of the final product are necessary to ensure that it is safe.

 Sickle Cell Anemia Sufferers

 Those who have been given a diagnosis of having Sickle Cell Anemia are typically advised against taking Shilajit by qualified professionals.
 It is believed that those with Sickle Cell Anemia will likely struggle with the iron content and not be able to process it normally.

 The potential for a build-up of iron in the organs, leading to further complications is considered too high a risk for these people.
 The liver, heart, and endocrine system will likely experience significant pressure from this load.

 Thalassemia and Hemochromatosis Sufferers